-The filtering effect of ultrafiltration remains active at all times, the basis of the filtration is based purely on mechanics.
+- The filtering effect of ultrafiltration remains active at all times, because the basis of the filtration is purely based on mechanics.
 This way of filtering water is therefore very effective and sustainable.
-Ultrafiltration with membrane technology originally came from the healthcare system, namely kidney dialysis.
+Ultrafiltration with membrane technology originally came from the healthcare sector, namely kidney dialysis.
 Dialysis is the exchange of substances dissolved in water through a semipermeable membrane.
-This filter technique is similar to microfiltration, nanofiltration and reverse osmosis.
+This filtering technique is similar to microfiltration, nanofiltration and reverse osmosis.
 The difference is in the pore size of the membrane.

-The power for ultrafiltration is a difference in pressure across the membrane from food to filtrate side.
-The membrane prevents larger particles than the membrane pore.
-The separation of microfiltration is thus realized on the basis of particle size, it is a physical separation method.
+- The ultrafiltration force is a difference in pressure across the membrane from feed to filtrate side.
+The membrane retains larger particles than the membrane pore.
+So the separation of microfiltration is based on particle size, it is a physical separation method.

-Membranes can be operated dead-end or cross-flow.
-At dead-end all the water is forced through the membrane.
-In the case of cross-flow, the supplied raw water is circulated along the membrane surface.
-This creates speed and turbulence whereby heavily polluted water can be treated.
+- Membranes can be operated dead-end or cross-flow.
+At the dead end, all the water is forced through the membrane.
+In cross-flow, the supplied raw water is circulated along the membrane surface.
+This creates speed and turbulence so that heavily polluted water can be treated.

 Another pre-treatment technique is that the water will go through a multimedia filter with AFM material.
 This step will filter the incoming water to approximately 5 microns.
 The AFM filters are self-cleaning, and there is continuous pressure monitoring to control and manage this.
 AFM is a unique filtration material and exceptionally well-suited for these applications.
 AFM should never require replacement.